dimovpetar/mcp-server/README.md

 ## Setup

-### Standard setup for most clients
+### Standard Configuration for Most Clients

-This configuration works in most tools:
+This configuration works for most MCP clients:

 ```json
 {